iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 3 reviews"/>
 </p>

+> It works great but I finally deleted today after getting 20 of the same alert in less than 7 minutes it gets really annoy really fast<br> :date: __2021-06-12 23:08:07__

+> Really need more precise location specification, not county-wide.
+I don't need daily heat advisories for the desert >50 miles away when it's 75F on the coast where I live!<br> :date: __2021-06-11 22:55:26__

 > Haven't had this installed for 24 hours yet however it was easy to install, set which alerts I want/need for the counties I need.
 I don't get weather alerts for whatever yhe reason (checked settings) and had to depend on others to relay alerts.
 I can now get the alerts myself and it may be a lifesaver since where I live we get severe weather, tornados and hurricanes regularly.<br> :date: __2021-05-04 22:42:49__

 > It's helpful to have the alerts, but they come constantly about the same issue.
 They need to bundle alerts together and just say it's been updated.<br> :date: __2021-05-01 14:19:12__